Eschatologue/CM_wiki/docs/class/barbarian/storm-herald.md

 The storm grants you benefits even when your Storm Aura isn't active.
 Whenever you finish a Short or Long Rest choose one of the following effects, which lasts until you finish your next Short or Long Rest:

-***Desert.*** You have :dmg-res: Resistance to :dmg-fire: Fire damage and you don’t suffer effects caused by extreme heat, and as an action you can touch a flammable object that isn't being worn or carried by anyone else and set it on fire.
+***Desert.*** You have :dmg-res: Resistance to :dmg-fire: Fire damage and you don't suffer effects caused by extreme heat, and as an action you can touch a flammable object that isn't being worn or carried by anyone else and set it on fire.

 ***Sea.*** You have :dmg-res: Resistance to :dmg-lightning: Lightning damage, you can breathe underwater, and you have a Swim Speed equal to your Speed.

-***Tundra.*** You have :dmg-res: Resistance to :dmg-cold: Cold damage and you don’t suffer effects caused by extreme cold, and as an action you can touch a 5-foot Cube of water and turn it into ice, which melts after 1 minute.
+***Tundra.*** You have :dmg-res: Resistance to :dmg-cold: Cold damage and you don't suffer effects caused by extreme cold, and as an action you can touch a 5-foot Cube of water and turn it into ice, which melts after 1 minute.
 This action fails if a creature is in the Cube.

 ### Level 10: Shielding Storm